Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It discloses the process steps (fetch, upload, run node, return URL) and the model directory requirement.
-However, it omits potential behavioral details such as file size limits, processing time, error behavior, or persistence of the output URL.
+No annotations are provided, so the description carries full burden.
+It discloses the steps (fetch, upload, run node, return URL) and a requirement.
+However, it lacks details on error handling, synchronicity, or side effects, which is adequate but not thorough.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.